 That’s why if your skin develops sudden, unusual changes in pigmentation, as in vitiligo, it can cause social and emotional stress.
 The exceptional staff at West Dermatology in Arizona, Nevada, or California not only offers a variety of treatments to manage it but also knows how to treat the oft-ignored psychological downside of this skin condition.

-Schedule a consultation and learn more about the vitiligo treatments that may be right for you by filling out our online contact form or by calling 888-554-8740
+Schedule a consultation to learn more about the vitiligo treatments that may be right for you by filling out our online contact form.

 What is Vitiligo?

 The color of your skin is determined by melanin, a pigment produced by cells called melanocytes.
 If these are destroyed or even damaged, your can lose its natural color in patches anywhere on your body, resulting in patchy loss of skin color.
 This is vitiligo, also known as leucoderma.

 Afflicting roughly two out of every 100 Americans, vitiligo affects people of any age, gender, or race.
 The pigmentation changes in your skin can affect a small area of your body or be widespread.
 Because this condition causes your skin to lighten, and although it develops in people of all skin tones, vitiligo is more noticeable in dark-skinned people due to the starker contrast between the light patches and the deeper-colored skin.

 While the exact cause of this physically harmless skin condition is unknown, there are different opinions.
 Some think it is an autoimmune disorder that leads your immune system into destroying your body’s healthy melanocytes, while others believe it is linked to a virus or even stress.
 Other theories include links to heredity, sunburn, injury, and exposure to certain chemicals.